 In fact this year I planned to stop buying clothes for a year but then I realized that all my Pandemic worthy clothing was looking pretty lousy in the light of day.

 The good thing about my struggle is it has taught me how to fight it and finally I have a good mix of clothes that make me feel great!
-And I have cleared my closet of all the clothes that made me feel fat, uncomfortable, or inauthentic.
+At least I know my personal style and I have cleared my closet of all the clothes that made me feel fat, uncomfortable, or inauthentic.
 Because of that I’m excited to get dressed every day!

 I know that if you follow the tips above you can stop spending money on clothes you don’t need or like.
 And you can have a closet that makes you happy too!
 When you stop buying clothes on a whim and start crafting your personal style you need less, you want less, and you feel like you have more!